-- If you pay the annual fee after your first account anniversary, you will be credited a free night (FN) available for a one night stay at any Marriott hotel requiring 35k points or less.
+- If you pay the annual fee after your first account anniversary, you will be credited free night (FN) with a redemption level up to 50,000 points.

 - Complimentary Marriott Silver status.
 Earn Marriott Gold status by spending at least $35k within each membership year.